Image Bookmarking Sites for Daily Inspiration

 Don’t do it like “fun bloggers” aka the real content thieves or self promoting graphic designers who exploit these services.
 SEO 2.0 is based on legitimate usage of social media.

-My SEO 2.0 blog is hugely successful on Google Image search, I get more visitors via my image searches than via text based search.
+My SEO 2.0 blog was hugely successful on Google Image search.
+I got more visitors via my image searches than via text based search for many years.

 Of course more people are interested in visual content than a niche topic which is also limited to written language, even English.

-Indeed I’m so popular on Google Image search that I am thinking about partnering with artists, photographers and graphic designers to provide illustration in exchange for lots of publicity.
+Indeed I was so popular on Google Image search that I considered partnering with artists, photographers and graphic designers to provide illustrations in exchange for lots of publicity.
 Want to get found with your images?
 Let me use them on the SEO 2.0 blog.
+I already got some custom illustrations that way.